Gender Pay Gap

 There are two measures of the gender pay gap, the mean and median gender pay gap.

 The median is the figure that falls in the middle of a range when the wages of all relevant employees are lined up from the smallest to the largest.
 The median gap is calculated based on the difference between the employee in the middle of the range of male wages and the middle employee in the range of female wages.
 On 5th April 2020 our Median gender pay gap was zero.

 Mean gender pay gap

-The mean average is calculate by adding together all of the hourly pay rates and dividing the results by the number of employees.
+The mean is calculated by adding up the hourly wages of all relevant employees and dividing the figure by the number of employees.
 The mean average for both men’s and women’s hourly pay are calculated and that is the figure that we report on.
-In April 2018 the Melin mean gender pay gap was 7.54%

-Overall we have a very even split of men and women; 49% are women and 51% are men.
-In order to understand why there is a gender pay gap, we need to look at the pay of both men and women.
+Overall we have a very even split of men and women 48% are women and 52% are men.
+In order to understand why there is a mean gender pay gap, we need to look at the pay of both men and women.

 We do this by splitting the workforce into four equal sized bands based on hourly pay, called quartiles.